 To enable graphics support for a 500-series card in Lion, install OpenCL Enabler in Multibeast 4.
 If you're running Mountain Lion or newer with a 500 or 600 series card, the graphics should already work by default without any drivers, though you may still need to install OpenCL Enabler if you want OpenCL.
 When installing Mac OS X on a Hackintosh with a 600-series graphics card, you will have to use the boot flag "GraphicsEnabler=No" (without quotation marks) to turn off GraphicsEnabler, a standard Hackintosh feature designed to improve graphics support.
 This is because 600-series graphics cards no longer require GraphicsEnabler.

-However, there are still a few compatibility problems with the 700 and Titan series.
+However, there are still a few compatibility problems with the higher end of the 700 series, as well as NVIDIA's related industry-class Titan series.
 NVIDIA's newest "Maxwell" graphics cards (which are based off a newer architecture than other 700-series cards) do not work with Mac OS X: this includes the GTX 750 and GTX 750 Ti.
-In addition, if you're using the GTX 780, the GTX 780 Ti, or any "Titan" card, you will have to update to version 10.9.3 of Mavericks and install these NVIDIA Mac OS X drivers (version 334.01.01f01) to make OpenCL work.
+In addition, if you're using the GTX 780, the GTX 780 Ti, or any "Titan" card, you will have to update to version 10.9.3 of Mavericks and install these NVIDIA Mac OS X drivers (version 334.01.01f01) (or newer versions) to make OpenCL work.
 In fact, the GTX 780 Ti actually doesn't work at all unless you install these drivers.
 If you're installing Mac OS X for the first time on a computer with a 780 Ti, you will have to remove the graphics card and use your computer's integrated graphics for the initial installation.
 You can only reattach the 780 Ti after you install the drivers.

 Some low-end NVIDIA cards have serious compatibility issues with OS X Mountain Lion, including the GT 430, GTS 450, GTX 550 Ti, GT 620, and GT 630.
 While these problems were temporarily fixed in version 10.8.1 of Mountain Lion, they have started to happen again in version 10.8.2.
 For now, avoid these graphics card models if you can.